-Tango shows are on most visitors bucket list for a visit to Argentina.
-And for a good reason, the slow, elegant and sensual dance is fascinating to watch.
+Tango shows are on most visitors’ bucket lists for a visit to Argentina.
+And for a good reason, the slow, elegant, and sensual dance is fascinating to watch.

 Therefore, I have collected these 8 facts about tango that you should know before visiting Argentina.
 So you know show off a bit of knowledge, if you, like me, are hopeless on a dance floor!

 Tango is both music and dance

-Tango is both used to refer to a special kind of music and a dance style.
-The dance is an intimate and highly sensual dance performed by couples, and the music which accompanies it tends to be low key with elements of nostalgia, desperation and sadness.
+Tango is used to refer to a special kind of music as well as a dance style.
+The dance is an intimate and highly sensual dance performed by couples, and the music which accompanies it tends to be low-key with elements of nostalgia, desperation, and sadness.

 Tango represents individualism, sadness, and nocturnal

-The huge breakthrough of tango as we know it today, is said to be in 1917 with the song “Mi noche trist” (e.g. my sad night) written by Pascual Contursi and sung by Carlos Gardel.
+The huge breakthrough of tango as we know it today is said to be in 1917 with the song “Mi noche triste” (e.g. my sad night) written by Pascual Contursi and sung by Carlos Gardel.

-According to the guide of a tango tour which I once went on, this title includes the main themes of the tango which during the 1920s to 1940s became world famous: individualism (my sad night), sadness (my sad night), and nocturnal (my sad night).
-Hence, the focus is on the individual’s sadness and frustration, and must take place in a nightly environment.
-I’m not an expert in neither dance nor music, so I will leave the technical explanations here.
+According to the guide of a tango tour that I once went on, this title includes the main themes of the tango which during the 1920s to 1940s became world famous: individualism (my sad night), sadness (my sad night), and nocturnal (my sad night).
+Hence, the focus is on the individual’s sadness and frustration and must take place in a nightly environment.
+I’m not an expert in either dance or music, so I will leave the technical explanations here.

-If you want to improve your Spanish a bit before visiting Argentina, remember to check out these 10 phrases everyone should know before visiting Argentina.
+If you want to improve your Spanish a bit before visiting Argentina, remember to check out these 10 Spanish phrases everyone should know before visiting Argentina.

 Tango emerged in Argentina during the 1880s

 There is still unclarity on how and when exactly tango emerged.
 However, most sources agree that the tango spread during the 1800s in the economic lower communities of Buenos Aires.
 These communities included both people of African and Caribbean heritage and indigenous Argentines.